vamsi1281977/Project-Euler-Lite/README.md

 19. Consider using an environment with calendar built in.
 The answer is: 171.
 This curiosly happens to be (12 * 100) // 7.
 20. Consider using a programming environment with big-integer.
 The answer is: 648.
 21. Computing the sum of proper divisors of a number from its prime factorization is a well known result in elementary number theory.
 The answer is: 31626.
+22. A problem of a different flavor.
+A programming environment with builtin sort function is preferable.
+The answer is: 871198282.